Applications of Fixed Point Theorems to the Vacuum Einstein Constraint Equations with Non-Constant Mean Curvature: A New Proof for the Limit Equation

-The main theorem in \cite{DGH} (or Theorem \ref{theoremofDHG}) says that the non-existence of non-trivial solution to the limit equation implies the existence of a solution to (\ref{CE}).
-The opposite question naturally arises whether the existence of a solution to (\ref{CE}) implies the non-existence of (non-trivial) solution to the limit equation.
-The following proposition shows that it is false. \begin{Proposition} There exists an initial data $(M,g,\tau,\sigma)$ such that both the corresponding (\ref{CE}) and (\ref{limit}) admit (non-trivial) solutions. \end{Proposition} \begin{proof} In \cite{DGH}, the authors prove that there exist $(M,g,\tau,\sigma)$ and $\alpha_{0}\in (0,1]$ s.t. $\mathcal{Y}_{g}>0$ and the corresponding limit equation
+The main theorem in \cite{DGH} (or Theorem \ref{theoremofDHG}) says that the non-existence of non-trivial solution to the limit equation \eqref{limit} implies the existence of a solution to \eqref{CE}.
+The opposite question naturally arises whether the existence of a solution to \eqref{CE} implies the non-existence of (non-trivial) solution to the limit equation.
+The following proposition shows that this is false.